ArchitPandey/aws-resources/ebs/ebs-volume.md

 #### EBS Volume Snapshot
 - We can take backup of an EBS instance by taking a snapshot.
-This snapshot can then be used to spin up another EBS instance in a different availability zone.
+The snapshot is available within a region.
+It's not specific to an AZ.
+This snapshot can then be used to spin up another EBS instance in a different availability zone (within the same region).
+Or we can also copy the snapshot to another region (for data management or disaster recovery).